kjs452/KennysOpenDSKY/README.md

 ![alt text](images/ncurses2.jpg "")

 ### Keys
-The keys map to you keyboard thusly.
+The keys map to your keyboard thusly.
 Only lower case keys are accepted.
 + '0' ...
 '9' - Digits
 + '+'	- Plus
 + '-'	- Minus